abh1nav/abh1nav.github.io/source/_posts/2014-09-15-cassandra-cluster-docker-one-command.markdown

 categories: docker cassandra cluster
 ---

+[2014-09-16] Update: The command now brings up a 5-node Cassandra cluster in addition to DataStax OpsCenter 5.0.0 and wires it all up together.
+See [the GitHub repo](http://github.com/abh1nav/cassandra) for details.
+Each node is its own container that runs Cassandra and the DataStax Agent while OpsCenter is separted into its own container.

+[Original Post]

 Run this command to bring up a 5-node Cassandra (2.1.0) cluster locally using Docker.
 ```
 bash <(curl -sL http://bit.ly/docker-cassandra)